rwev/coyote.life/content/articles/published/reference--packing--level-I-first-aid.md

 # The Contents

 No ultimatum is made  by brand, although preference was given to generic-branded, USA-made materials for maximization of value.

+Not everything is pictured as listed, as the first aid kit is in service and supplies and intermittently depleted as used, or replenished with on-hand supplies of other brands.

 Here's the list of contents:

 - FAO (first aid only) triple antibiotic ointment, 3-5 0.9g packets
 - FAO first aid / burn cream, 3-5 0.9 packets